Tars4815/ponti/README.md

 - [x] DB sync of new annotations
 - [x] DB sync of modified annotations
 - [ ] DB sync of deleted annotations
-- [ ] DB sync for loading existing annotations
+- [x] DB sync for loading existing annotations
-- [ ] Definition of custom form for annoration creation/modification
+- [ ] Definition of custom form for annotation creation/modification
 - [ ] Definition of different annoatation classes

 [⚠ Section under construction ⚠]